An Open Letter to Congresspeople Regarding S. 4051 (Lindsey Graham’s Bill to Outlaw End-to-End Encryption)

 Bad People Existed Before Encryption, Bad People Will Exist After Encryption

 The primary crux of Sen. Graham’s argument against encryption is that it is used by very bad people, the kind of bad people we all universally agree are bad – specifically, drug dealers and pedophiles are often mentioned.
-And yet, child sexual abuse was recognized a specific type of child abuse by Congress in 1973.
+And yet, child sexual abuse was recognized as a specific type of child abuse by Congress in 1973.
 Some of the earliest writings on the subject date back to 1857 in a paper by a French forensic pathologist.
 This is not a new issue, it’s one that predates the internet, the automobile, and almost the widespread use of electricity.
 As for drugs, I don’t think I need to provide evidence that drugs are an ancient problem.
 Drug abuse is nothing new, and dates back as long as drugs have been discovered.

 I won’t disagree that bad people sometimes hide behind end-to-end encryption, but if you ban it they’ll just find another method.
 You’re treating the symptom, not the root cause.
 And that matters because you’re also penalizing law-abiding citizens in the process.